ShyamThangaraj/Adaptive-AI-Web-Extraction-Pipeline/README.md

 - All extracted data is stored locally in SQLite - no data is sent to external services except for AI processing
 - The system respects robots.txt files and implements polite crawling practices
 - Generated schemas are reusable and can be manually edited if needed
-- Pipeline reports help track extraction success rates and identify issues
+- Pipeline reports track extraction success rates and identify issues